 Although there is a general amount most real estate agents follow for commission rates, there is no law that sets this number in stone.
 You can feel free to negotiate with your realtor to see if they will lower the commission price.

-Most real estate agents are relatively set on their real estate commission.
+Most real estate agents are relatively set on their real estate commission rate.
 After all, they need the income to survive.
 You might find it difficult to bring the commission rate down.
 Still, it doesn’t hurt to try.
 You never know what kind of deal you might get out of the situation.